cloud-bulldozer/benchmark-operator/docs/kube-burner.md

   - 1 simple application deployment (hello-openshift)
   - 1 service pointing to the previous deployment

+- **pod-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**.
+This workload is similar to node-density except is used to create a large number of pods spread across the cluster instead of specifically loading up each node with a given number of pods as in `node-density`.
+Each iteration of this workload creates the following object:
+  - 1 pod. (sleep)

 The workload type is specified by the parameter `workload` from the `args` object of the configuration.
 Each workload supports several configuration parameters, detailed in the [configuration section](#configuration)

 ## Configuration